CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-AccessPoint-Class"/>Interface Carbon.AccessPoint.Class

-> Interface that represents the basic properties to construct an `Carbon.AccessPoint.DocumentClass`.
+> Interface that represents the basic properties to construct a `Carbon.AccessPoint.DocumentClass`.

 #### <a name="Carbon-AccessPoint-Class-Properties"/>Properties
 ```typescript